-The good news is there are many options available to help you pay for quality child care.
+The good news is there is probably a child care subsidy out there to help with these expenses.
 See which resources you could take advantage of to lower the costs of raising your child.

 Government programs and subsidies